Complete Cleaning Guide for Newair AI-215 SS Freestanding Ice Maker

 - Measuring cup or scale

-Note: Never use harsh abrasive cleaners, bleach, or vinegar on the Newair AI-215 SS, as these can damage internal components and affect ice quality.
-Stick to food-safe ice machine cleaners specifically formulated for ice makers.
+Note: Avoid using harsh abrasive cleaners, bleach, or vinegar on the Newair AI-215 SS, as these can cause damage to internal components and affect ice quality.
+Stick to food-safe ice machine cleaners specifically designed for these units.

 Step-by-Step Cleaning Procedure for the Newair AI-215 SS